openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

 #### Identifying identity

-To distinguish between primmitive and identity classes at compile and run time, we introduce a restricted interface `IdentityObject`, which is implicitly implemented by identity classes and cannot be implemented by primitive classes.
+To distinguish between primitive and identity classes at compile and run time, we introduce an interface `IdentityObject`, which is implicitly implemented by identity classes and cannot be implemented by primitive classes.
 This enables us to write code that dynamically tests for object identity before performing identity-sensitive operations:

 ```
-if (x instanceof IdentityObject)) {
+if (x instanceof IdentityObject) {
     synchronized(x) { ... }
 }
 ```